52binge/52binge.blog.source/_posts/English/speaking/speaking-ef-l5-tell-story.md

 ## 2. When did you both meet for the first time?

 It was in 2014 when I met with her one a computer class.
 It just happened that on a class one time He couldn’t get an empty seat while I was sitting alone since my friend was absent on that day.
-I asked him to sit **along with** me and introduced myself. **From then onwards**, we became friends and our friendship is continued till today.
+I asked him to sit **along with** me and introduced myself. <red>**From then onwards**</red>, we became friends and our friendship is continued till today.

 ## 3. What do you usually do together?